How do I calculate my GPA?

 The pass/fail option is not available for any of the courses in the GLS Curriculum.
 The pass/fail option is not acceptable for courses in the minor.

-To take a course pass/fail, students must submit a Pass/Fail Option form to the Liberal Studies Program Advising Center by the end of the fifth week of classes during the fall and spring terms, and by the end of the second week of classes for the summer sessions.
+To take a course pass/fail, students must submit a Pass/Fail Option form to the Liberal Studies Program Advising Center by the end of the ninth week of classes during the fall and spring terms, and by the end of the second week of classes for the summer sessions.

 Can I take an incomplete in a course?